What are your chances of acceptance?

 Acceptance rate: 100%

-The University of Texas at El Paso is known for its distinctive Bhutanese dzong architecture and for being the second largest Hispanic-serving institution in the country, with an over 80% Hispanic student body.
-UTEP’s nursing program is ranked 30th out of over 350 Southwestern nursing schools, with an impressive 97.5% NCLEX-RN pass rate.
-You become eligible for the nursing school after 4-5 semesters of pre-nursing courses with at least a 3.0 collegiate GPA, but the average admitted into nursing has a 3.77.
+The University of Texas at El Paso is known for its distinctive Bhutanese dzong architecture and for being one of the country’s largest Hispanic-serving institutions, with an over 80% Hispanic student body.
+UTEP’s nursing program has an impressive 97.5% NCLEX-RN pass rate, considerably higher than the 86.6% national average.
+Students become eligible for the nursing school after four to five semesters of pre-nursing courses with at least a 3.0 collegiate GPA, however, the average student admitted into the nursing program has a 3.77 GPA.

 Undergraduate enrollment: 3,600